Revised January 2019

 - The Law Firm Social Media Policy Template

 At Jaffe, we have made our best effort to outline a comprehensive set of online policies and procedures for law firms and lawyers striving to use social media effectively and responsibly.
 This is our eigth update to our law firm social media policy since its original release in late 2008, and we will continue to revise it as new information becomes available.
 Please feel free to use and change this template as you wish, and to pass it along to others who may find it useful.

-We strongly suggest that you give consideration to your law firm’s standards and culture in customizing these Social Media Policies and Procedures to include your law firm’s principles on confidentiality, public reputation management, and marketing and communications.
-Keep in mind that the presence of a policy is not the same as enforcement, and we strongly suggest you develop procedures to train your employees and enforce adherence to your firm’s policy.
+We recommend that you follow your law firm’s standards and culture in customizing these Social Media Policies and Procedures to include your law firm’s principles on confidentiality, public reputation management, and marketing and communications.
+Keep in mind that the presence of a policy is not the same as enforcement, so it is necessary to develop procedures to train your employees and enforce adherence to your firm’s policy.

 There are several other important tactics for law firms engaging in social media to consider.